 With oil, I make sure the majority ends up on the bottom 1″ and then whatever is left on my hands I use to smooth over the top and front pieces.

-If you have been part of the blog for a while (Thank you!
-If you are new you can sign up for newsletters here) then you know that I have my own line of clip-in hair extensions, girlgetglamorousHAIR.
+If you have been part of the blog for a while (thank you!) then you know that I have my own line of clip-in hair extensions, girlgetglamorousHAIR.

 You can read all about them in this post.